The default calendar sharing permissions in Exchange Online are set as AvailabilityOnly. What if you…

 Before you start to complete individual mailbox move

 At the moment of writing, it’s impossible to move a single mailbox move request from migration batch with Exchange Admin Center in Exchange Online.
-You can complete the individual move request with Exchange PowerShell.
+However, you can complete the individual move request with Exchange PowerShell.

-Note that you need to connect to Exchange Online PowerShell and not to the on-premises Exchange Management Shell.
+Note: You need to connect to Exchange Online PowerShell and not the on-premises Exchange Management Shell.

-Before you start, make sure to Install and Connect to Exchange Online.
+Before you start, make sure to Install and Connect to Exchange Online PowerShell.
 I recommend installing Exchange Online PowerShell on the on-premises Exchange Server.
 This way, you can manage Exchange related tasks from one system.
-Don’t forget to disable EWS throttling in Exchange Online before starting the mailbox move request to Exchange Online.

 Get move request status

-Run Get-MigrationBatch cmdlet in the connected Exchange Online PowerShell window.
-At the moment, only one Migration Batch is showing.
+Run Get-MigrationBatch cmdlet, including -BatchName parameter, in the connected Exchange Online PowerShell window.
+At the moment, only one migration batch shows up.

 PS C:\> Get-MigrationBatch